JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/PARKING.md

 # Parking for CoderDojo Ponce Springs at Ponce Springs Lofts

-With so many peop  ale signed up, parking may become an issue.
+With so many people signed up and a local festival taking, parking will be an issue.
+You may have to park on the side streets if all the parking spaces in the parking deck are full.

 * We're in the bottom floor of the Ponce Springs building at 620 Glen Iris Drive, at the corner of Glen Iris and North Avenue, near Ponce City Market (gigantic old City Hall East / Sears building) and directly across the